jbheard/SimpleLang-interpreter/README.md

 # SimpleLang Interpreter

 This is a command line interpreter for a simple, Turing complete, programming language.
 It can run code from a file or from the command line (interactive mode).
-SimpleLang is actually a rebranding of a popular esoteric programming language called brain<expletive>.
+SimpleLang is actually a rebranding of a popular esoteric programming language called brain\<expletive>.
 SimpleLang is just a change in name and nothing more, since I didn't want to plaster cuss words all over my online portfolio.
-Similarly, SimpleLang++ is a rebranding of a lesser known addition to the original language by Jacob L. Torrey.
+Similarly, SimpleLang++ is a rebranding of a lesser known addition to the original language by Jacob I. Torrey.
 Both languages can be easily found on https://esolangs.org
 SimpleLang is an esoteric programming language in which there are only 8 operations, these are as follows:

 Operation | Explanation